Italian president seeks way out of political stalemate

-ROME (Reuters) - Italian President Giorgio Napolitano starts consultations with political leaders on Wednesday to see if any of them has a chance of forming a government after last month’s election left no party with a majority in parliament.
+ROME (Reuters) - Italian President Giorgio Napolitano completed a first day of consultations with political leaders on Wednesday to try to find a way of forming a government after the deadlocked election last month left no party with a majority in parliament.

-However there has been no sign that an accord is possible with either former Prime Minister Silvio Berlusconi’s center-right alliance, the second biggest force in parliament, or the anti-establishment 5-Star Movement led by ex-comic Beppe Grillo which holds the balance of power.
+However, there has been no sign that an accord is possible with either former Prime Minister Silvio Berlusconi’s center-right alliance, the second biggest force in parliament, or the anti-establishment 5-Star Movement led by former comic Beppe Grillo, which holds the balance of power.

+Napolitano was due to meet Grillo at 0830 GMT on Thursday and Berlusconi and his Northern League allies an hour later.
+He ends the two days of talks when he meets Bersani at 1700.

+Later on Thursday or on Friday he may ask Bersani, leader of the largest center-left party, to try to form a government.

-If no agreement can be struck between parties that remain bitterly divided, Italy faces the prospect of a brief period under a caretaker government followed by a return to the polls, possibly as early as June.
+If no agreement can be struck, Italy faces the prospect of a brief period under a caretaker government followed by a return to the polls, possibly as early as June or after the summer holiday months, in September or October.

-Napolitano meets minor parties, including Prime Minister Mario Monti’s centrist bloc on Wednesday before seeing representatives from the 5-Star Movement, Berlusconi’s People of Freedom (PDL) party and Bersani’s Democratic Party (PD) on Thursday.
+Berlusconi said on Wednesday only a broad cross-party alliance was capable of addressing the problems facing Italy but his overtures have been rejected by Bersani.

+“We have declared ourselves open to this but Bersani and his supporters keep stubbornly paying court to Grillo and the ‘Grillini’ even though they only keep getting rebuffed,” the media billionaire told his own Italia 1 television.

-Bersani, 61, received a small boost at the weekend when his two candidates were elected the speakers of the two houses of parliament, despite the center-left’s lack of a majority in the upper house.
+Bersani, 61, leader of the Democratic Party (PD), received a small boost at the weekend when his candidates were elected the speakers of the two houses of parliament, despite the center left’s lack of a Senate majority.

-Both speakers announced late on Tuesday that they would take a 30 percent wage cut and urged other parliamentarians to do the same, a move that followed an example set by 5-Star members elected as local officials in Sicily last year who gave up most of their salaries and used the savings to fund small businesses.

-Bersani is proposing to present a limited package of reforms aimed at fighting corruption and creating jobs that he hopes can be backed by the 5-Star Movement.
+He is proposing to present at the Napolitano consultations a limited package of reforms aimed at fighting corruption and creating jobs that he hopes can be backed by Grillo’s party.

 Given the fractious climate, the prospects of a minority government surviving more than a short time are slim but Bersani has little alternative.